Why a theory behind obesity? Isn’t it just CICO? I’ll use a simple analogy.

 As you can see, the hypothalamus is central to the regulation and it acts based upon all the different inputs that tell us something about the energetic status of the whole body.

 I hope it is clear with this article that obesity is not simply a matter of calories.
 Yes a calorie is a calorie and under controlled equal caloric feeding you may not gain weight but such controlled feeding is not our natural world.
+However, there are even rodent lab models that you can even give a lower caloric content while still gaining weight versus healthy controls.

 When people get obese, we need to think in terms of energy and amino acid sensing.
 It’s the sensing that needs to be fixed, not how much we actually have available.
 We have no long lasting will power over this sensing, we can fight it but eventually succumb to the automated regulation.